Teacher Model Fingerprinting Attacks Against Transfer Learning: Teacher Model Fingerprinting

 A high matching proportion is insufficient to prove that the candidate feature extractor is adopted by the student model.
-Our preliminary results show that it is possible to obtain matched pairs from unmatched features.
+It is also possible to obtain matched pairs from unmatched features.
 That is, the latent features extracted from probing inputs and synthetic inputs are significantly different.
 We will dive into such ``false matching'' phenomenon in~\autoref{section:statistical_analysis}.

 \mypara{Eccentricity} Eccentricity is adopted by \cite{NS09} to measure how an item ``stands out'' from the rest in a set.
 It is defined as